Skip to main content

 Absolute expiration date for Customer 2

-Both customers remain in the Gold tier until January 1, 2025, when their tier status is reevaluated.
+Both customers remain in the Gold tier until January 1, 2025, when their tier is reevaluated.

-A tier downgrade happens only when the customer's current tier is reevaluated and they don't have enough points to remain in it.
-There are two types of tier downgrades:
+When a customer's tier is reevaluated and they don't have enough points to remain in it, they can be downgraded by one of two ways:

-With hard downgrade, the customer enters the tier that matches the number of active points in their point balance after their current tier is reevaluated.
+With this downgrade method, the customer enters the tier that matches the number of active points in their point balance after their current tier is reevaluated.

 For example, a customer enters the Gold tier with 350 points.
 They immediately redeem 200 points and now have 150 points left.